 Along with any substance, overdose is a high possibility with laudanum and very dangerous.
 A life-threatening overdose of opium tincture owes to the preparation’s morphine content.
 Morphine produces a dose-dependent depressive effect on the respiratory system, which can lead to profound respiratory depression, hypoxia, coma and finally respiratory arrest and death.

-If you or a loved one have a laudanum addiction, or if you are unsure do not hesitate to call for help and answers today.
+If you or a loved one have a laudanum drug addiction, or if you are unsure do not hesitate to call for help and answers today.